RascalSoftware/RAT-Docs/source/install.rst

             pip install RATapi

         ``matlabengine`` is an optional dependency only required for MATLAB related actions such as running MATLAB custom functions and converting RasCAL-1 projects.
-        The version of ``matlabengine`` should match the version of MATLAB installed on the computer.
+        The version of ``matlabengine`` must match the version of MATLAB installed on the computer.
 For example, if MATLAB 2023a is installed on the computer, ``matlabengine`` can be installed as shown below:

         .. code-block:: console